Bottomless Pit!: Plot

-Voice Over

 Dipper runs to the Mystery Shack, screaming for help.
 The Mystery Shack crew, hearing this, makes fun of his high-pitched voice.
 Dipper walks away, ashamed of his voice.
 While walking, Old Man McGucket hears him, and brings Dipper to where he lives.
 McGucket shows Dipper a formula that changes his voice, and Dipper drinks it.
 The next day, Dipper finds his voice to be much more "manly", to the shock of the crew.
 Dipper decides to play a prank call on a local citizen.
 Soos still doesn't like his voice, and Dipper goes away from the Shack.
 While walking, the victim of the prank call hears Dipper and, with the help of the townsfolk at the local bar, chases Dipper.
 Dipper runs back to McGucket's place, and regrets taking the formula.
 Dipper eventually gets a new formula that changes his voice back to normal.
 Dipper's voice turns back to normal, and dumps the rest into Grunkle Stan's coffee.

-Soos' Really Great Pinball Story (Is That A Good Title?
-Do They Have To Be Puns Or Whatever?)

-Soos tells his story next, about a pinball machine.
+Soos tells his story next, about him getting a high score on a game of pinball.
 Soos, with the support of Mabel and Dipper, plans to beat the high score on a pinball machine.
 Dipper recommends tipping the machine, and the crew join in.
-Soos gets the high score; however, a cowboy skull inside the machine was able to tell they cheated, and the machine sucks the three into the pinball machine.
+Soos gets the high score; however, a cowboy skull inside the machine was able to tell they cheated, and the machine sucks the three inside.
 The machine starts in its most intense mode, and the crew hide.
 Soos recommends to go to the manual switch-off, and devises a plan to distract the cowboy skull.
 While Mabel and Dipper distract the skull, Soos rides a minecart to the switch-off button.
 However, in turning the machine off, the machine would erase all data, including Soos' high score.
 The skull eventually finds Dipper and Mabel, and reluctantly, Soos pushes the button, and the crew are returned to normal.

-Grunkle Stan Wins the Football Bowl

 Grunkle Stan tells a grandiose story about how with his help, his team won the championship.
 Everyone on the team, a robot, and a trophy girl congratulate him.
 The rest of the crew thinks the story is boring, to the dismay of Grunkle Stan.